psobczyk/admixedMOSGWA/README.txt

 Further useful options:

 [input]
-cache_limit		integer		how many genotype vectors may be cached in memory, default 1000
+cache_limit		integer		genotype data for how many SNPs may be cached in memory, default 1024

 [output]
 correlation_threshold	double		restricts the listing of closely correlated SNPs, default 0.999